 Even though we always try to do visit shops we’ve never visited before during our annual trip to Los Angeles for the LA Lit and Toy Show, there are some certainties.
 So, on our way to the John Willhoit Open House, it was only a small detour to stop at Callas Rennsport, just a few minutes driving from the Nicolas Hunziker shop.

-Tony Callas i a name that sounds as a clock in Porsche circles.
-He grew up in a Porsche shop in Texas, and started working on Porsches as a 10 year old kid.
-At the age of 18 he went to the Porsche Factory School and started working as a mechanic on race cars in the weekends.
+Tony Callas is a name that sounds like a clock in Porsche circles.
+He grew up in a Porsche shop in Texas and started working on Porsches as a 10-year-old kid.
+At the age of 18, he went to the Porsche Factory School and started working as a mechanic on race cars at the weekends.
 Tony Callas founded Callas Rennsport in 1993 and has only been growing since.

 Callas Rennsport 2018

 Pictures by Vintage Race Photography